aadishv/aadishv.dev/src/content/posts/tøp.md

 > further theory: entire lore is just a dream.
 RITN + TC are actually showing him the "real" setting of the home where he is trapped. thus the red accent compared to Dema grey & Bandito yellow.
 Also aligns with The Judge lyrics of trapped of the devil's home

+(update 9/14/25: for god's sake how naive was I back then, literally all of clancy/breach is red themed)

 ## Blurryface is alter ego

 is this even a theory?
 basically my theory is that the other personality is Blurryface

 > Goner: "I've got two faces Blurry's the one I'm not"
-> Stressed Out: the bass voice portrayed with red eyes (?) in the video
+> Stressed Out: the bass voice portrayed with red eyes (?) in the video (update 9/14/25: is this just him being seized by a bishop?)
 > The Judge: "I don't know if this one / Is about me or the devil", the devil being nico
 > The Outside: why he is the only bandito/person who is able to possess the bishops
 > Polarize: idk maybe opposite sides are him/nico?